pocket-id/website/docs/helping-out/contributing.md

+---
+title: Contributing
+description: Learn how to contribute to the Pocket ID project
+---

 We are happy that you want to contribute to Pocket ID and help to make it better!
 All contributions are welcome, including issues, suggestions, pull requests and more.

 ## Getting started